-- 6.8.
+- 6.7.1.
+Additionally, the pool closes early at 1:00pm on December 24th and December 31st; however, staff will be required to work a full day or take vacation, if benefit eligible. - 6.7.2.
+Exempt (salaried) employees are not expected to work on days when the pool is closed for holidays but will be compensated in the usual manner.
+If required to work due to low staffing, management will work to provide compensatory time off. - (a) Exempt employees may observe the following state holidays where the pool is open for business: - President' Day - Martin Luther King Day - Memorial Day - Juneteenth - Labor Day - Family Day (day after Thanksgiving) - 6.7.3.
+Benefits-eligible non-exempt employees will not be scheduled to work when the pool is closed for holidays and will have the option of taking vacation leave (see Section 6.6) as compensation on "legal holidays", with approval, when the pool is open for business.
+If, due to an emergency, they are required to report to work, non-exempt employees will be compensated at double their usual hourly rate for the time worked. - 6.8.
 Washington State Family Care.
 In accordance with the Washington Family Care Act, employees may use any accrued time off, including sick leave, that they have available on their own to use in order to care for their child, spouse, registered domestic partner, parent, parent-in-law or grandparent. - 6.8.1.
-An employee may use available time off to care for their child where the child has a health condition requiring treatment or supervision, or where the child needs preventative care (such as medical, dental, optical or immunization services). - 6.8.2.
-An employee may use time off when a spouse, registered domestic-partner, parent, parent-in-law, or grandparent has a "serious or emergency health condition," which are conditions: - (a).
-Requiring an overnight stay in hospital or another medical-care facility; - (b).
-Resulting in a period of incapacity or treatment or recovery following inpatient care; - (c).
-Involving continuing treatment under the care of a health care services provider that includes any period of incapacity to work or attend to regular activities, or - (d).
-Involving an emergency (i.e. demanding immediate action). - 6.8.3.
-Employees are required to notify their supervisor of the need to take time off to care for a family member as soon as the need for leave becomes known.
-The District reserves the right to require verification or documentation confirming a family member's health condition when available leave is used to care for that family member.
+An employee may use available time off to care for their child where the child has a health condition requiring treatment or supervision, or where the child needs preventive care (such as medical, dental, optical or immunization services). - 6.8.2.
+An employee may use time off when a spouse, registered domestic-partner, parent, parent-in-law, or grandparent has a "serious or emergency health condition," which are conditions: - (a) Requiring an overnight stay in hospital or another medical care facility; - (b) Resulting in a period of incapacity or treatment or recovery following inpatient care - (c) Involving continuing treatment under the care of a health care services provider that includes any period of inability to work or attend to regular activities, or - (d).
+Involving an emergency (i.e. demanding immediate action).